Our motto for perfecting packaging is: well packed, arrive intact!

 - Anything else transparent!

-- Fragile stickers instead of actual packaging materials
+- Fragile stickers instead of proper packaging

 Keep these in mind

-- If your parcel contains liquids, is sharp, or could damage other parcels in any way then it is your responsibility to ensure that the packaging prevents damage to other parcels (check this article on what you can’t Sendle!).
+- If your parcel contains liquids, is sharp, or could damage other parcels in any way then it is your responsibility to ensure that the packaging prevents damage to other parcels (check this article on what you can’t Sendle!)

 - Want to become a labeling extraordinaire?
 We’ve got you covered!